Novel viruses have been emerging in CAFOs for years. Advocates say coronavirus should act as a wake-up call.

-COVID-19’s swift and deadly spread through America’s largest meatpacking plants has shone a bright light to the plight of vulnerable workers who are crowded into massive facilities to process the country’s beef, pork, and poultry.
+COVID-19’s swift and deadly spread through America’s largest meatpacking plants has shone a bright light on the plight of vulnerable workers who are crowded into massive facilities to process the country’s beef, pork, and poultry.

 Now, as the pandemic continues, activists, commentators, and policymakers are calling attention to another kind of crowding endemic to large-scale meat production—one that could lead to the emergence and spread of future viruses: the confinement of millions of U.S. farm animals.